DexGrasp-TH/BimanGrasp-Generation/README.md

 ## Usage

 The TorchSDF cannot correctly process meshes with acute angles between adjacent faces [Issue](https://github.com/wrc042/TorchSDF#note).
 Please check the meshes of your hand.
-To preprocess the hand meshes, first cut unnecessary parts in Blender, then use `scripts/smooth_mesh.py` to smooth and simplify the given mesh.
+To preprocess the hand meshes, you can follow these procedures
+1. Cut unnecessary parts in Blender
+2. Use `scripts/smooth_mesh.py` to smooth and simplify the given mesh.
+3. Use `scripts/check_mesh_sign.py` to compare the calcuated signs by kaolin and torchSDF to final-check the mesh.

 ```bash